poweredbygrow/front-end-challenge/README.md

 - See their total balance across all accounts.
 - Reset all applied filters.

+## Non-functional requirements

+- Your code should be a hosted on Github with periodic commits instead of one large commit.
+Make sure your commit messages are clear and understandable.
+- The UI should be nicely designed and easy to use

 ## API
 `GET http://demo7235469.mockable.io/transactions`
 Returns a list of accounts, categories, and transactions.
+Use this data to construct your UI.
+We recommend spending a few minutes analyzing the returned data before writing code.

 ## Remarks
 - Use this challenge to display your creativity and development skills.